Ugboaja-Uchechi/ip-address-tracker/README.md

 ### The challenge

-TIn this challenge, I used two separate APIs together to create an IP Address Tracking app.
+In this challenge, I used two separate APIs together to create an IP Address Tracking app.

 ### Users should be able to: